 A Brief History of the Library in Lyons

 - 1885 — The Lyons train depot was built using local red sandstone.
 Lyons became an important railhead for shipping sandstone and gold ore and was also used for tourism.
-The depot operated until the 1960s.
+The train depot operated until the 1960s.

-- 2005 — An original Lyons railroad depot bench was donated to the library by the Tisone family.
+- 2005 — An original Lyons railroad depot bench was donated to the Library by the Tisone family.

 Thank you for all the wonderful support we have received at the Lyons Regional Library!